 By migrating its SAP applications to SUSE Linux Enterprise Server, the New South Wales Fire Brigades significantly reduced its infrastructure costs while improving the availability and performance of mission-critical services.
 The new environment uses VMware virtualization software to provide additional flexibility and resilience.

-To address its issues around complexity, cost, availability and performance, the NSWFB decided to migrate to Linux* and introduce server virtualisation for its SAP solutions.
+To address its issues around complexity, cost, availability and performance, the NSWFB decided to migrate to Linux and introduce server virtualization for its SAP solutions.

-After evaluating other operating systems, the organisation chose SUSE Linux Enterprise Server with VMware virtualisation software, a combination certified by SAP, creating clustered environments for resilience in both its main data centre and its head office location.
+After evaluating other operating systems, the organization chose SUSE Linux Enterprise Server with VMware virtualization software, a combination certified by SAP, creating clustered environments for resilience in both its main data center and its head office location.

 Migrating its mission-critical SAP environment to SUSE Linux Enterprise Server and VMware Infrastructure has helped the NSWFB significantly reduce its infrastructure and operational costs, while improving availability and performance.

-“Moving our SAP servers to virtualised SUSE Linux Enterprise Server instances has definitely reduced our costs for purchasing new hardware,” said Cooney.
+“Moving our SAP servers to virtualized SUSE Linux Enterprise Server instances has definitely reduced our costs for purchasing new hardware,” said Cooney.
 “As we make more efficient use of the available resources, hardware upgrades are less frequent.
-This saves money and minimises downtime in the data centre. “
+This saves money and minimizes downtime in the data center.”

-Virtualisation also enables greater flexibility, better responsiveness to new requirements, and faster disaster recovery.
+Virtualization also enables greater flexibility, better responsiveness to new requirements and faster disaster recovery.
 When a new server is required, the IT team can simply provision a new SUSE Linux Enterprise Server instance from an image on the SAN.